-Members of APM’s Women in Project Management SIG have spoken to Thales leading Learning and Develop to discuss why promoting women in project is so important.Read more
+Members of APM’s Women in Project Management SIG have spoken to Thales leading Learning and Develop to discuss why promoting women in projects is so important.Read more

 Change is scary, at least for a lot of people it is.
 It creates uncertainty and a sense of unease, especially when it’s sudden or not handled correctly.
 Yet change is necessary for progress; without it we’d still be living in caves, and in business you risk becoming obsolete if you don’t change with the times.Read more